-Why has my domain name password changed?
+Why did my domain name password change?

 For security purposes, all domain name passwords were reset as part of the transition of the registry.
 This is to mitigate any risk of your domain name password being compromised during transition and to keep your domain name secure.
 For a new password, please get in touch with your registrar.
 You can find the name of your registrar by looking up your domain via the WHOIS page.